teocci/RealtimeBoard/README.md

 ## Initiate the WebSocket Session

-In this exercise you will create a JavaScript file that will initiate a WebSocket session.
-The browser client joins a session via an HTTP 'handshake' with the server over TCP.
-In the JavaScript file you will specify the name of the wsURI of the endpoint and declare the WebSocket.
+We have our Endpoint ready but now we need to create a JavaScript file that will initiate a WebSocket session.
+This is, when the browser client joins a session via an HTTP 'handshake' with the server over TCP.
+In the JavaScript file you will specify the name of the **wsURI** of the endpoint and declare the WebSocket.
 The wsURI URI scheme is part of the WebSocket protocol and specifies the path to the endpoint for the application.

-1. Right-click the project node in the Projects window and choose New > Other.
+1. Right-click the web node in the Projects window and choose New > Directory.
-2. Select JavaScript File in the Web category of the New File wizard.
-Click Next.
+2. Type -js- for the JavaScript Directory.
+Click OK.
+3. Right-click the the -js- directory node in the Projects window and choose New > JavaScript File.
-3. Type websocket for the JavaScript File Name.
-Click Finish.
+4. Type -websocket- for the JavaScript File Name.
+Click OK.
-4. Add the following to the JavaScript file.
+5. Add the following to the JavaScript file.

     ```
     var wsUri = "ws://" + document.location.host + document.location.pathname + "actions";